Table + Chairs for our kids.

 The Hickory was from my father-in-law’s shop, leftover from cabinets he built.
 The oak was from an Amish lumber mill.
 I had been air drying the oak for several months before using it for this project.
 The moisture content read close enough, so I gave it a go.

-For the finish, I used a base coat of orange Homestead Dry Dye (TransFast) to give it an underglow of sorts.
+For the finish, I used a base coat of orange Homestead Dry Dye (TransFast) to give it an under-glow of sorts that really pops when sunlight shines in through a window.
 Then, layers of dewaxed shellac, gel stains, and General Finishes Arm-R-Seal.
 For the chair frames, I used aerosol spray Lacquer.